 It is each employee's responsibility to implement the best safety practices possible while on school property.
 In the event of an accident with injury, a Workers' Comp Form must be completed and signed immediately.

-Diane Wright have these forms and will assist you in this process.
-She will also help you with the follow-up appointment information.
+Donna Faircloth has these forms and will assist you in this process. appointment information.
+She will also help you with the follow-up